voxpupuli/puppet-misp/README.md

     * rh-php56-php-fpm
     * haveged
-    * redis
+    * redis: This package installs the redis server, therefore it would only be installed if the 'redis' parameter is set to true.
     * The 4 workers and the scheduler [CakeResque]

 ## Usage

 ### Basic usage

-In orther to use the module it would be enough with including the module:
+In order to use the module it would be enough to include the module:
 ```puppet
 include ::misp,
 ```